xeonapp/xeon-core/README.md

 XEON PulseTrader
 A hyper-optimized, AI-driven mempool sniper for Solana DEXs.
 Built for degens who thrive on sub-100ms trades and chaotic market edges.
 This is not your grandma’s trading bot—it’s a beast for coders who eat MEV for breakfast.
- Alpha Access: DM for invite.
-Must prove >10 SOL in wallet and a degenerate X post history.

  Disclaimer: Black-box degen tool.
 If you don’t know Jito or mempool, this ain’t for you.
 Code hard, trade harder.

 Core Stack